← Close

 Presentation

-Taking place in Luanda, the Nesr Art Foundation's residency program is open to all Angolan emerging artists and the selection is made by the foundation's artistic committee following an open call for applications.
+Taking place in Luanda, the NESR Art Foundation's residency program is open to all emerging artists from Angola, Cape Verde, Guinea - Bissau, Mozambique, São Tomé e Príncipe and the selection is made by the foundation's Artistic Committee following an open call for applications.

 The residencies' mission is to establish deeper engagement between artists and curators, and to create opportunities for practical and theoretical mentorship.
 It has a commitment to facilitating connections with the social and cultural scene in Angola, as well as maintaining strong conversations between the residents and international arts professionals.

-The Residency program welcomes 6 artists per year, in 3 sessions of 10 weeks, with 2 artists at a time.
-Residents receive a fully furnished studio and living space, as well as a monthly stipend and production grant.
+The Residency program welcomes 6 artists per year, in 3 sessions of 10 weeks (each), with 2 artists at a time.
+Residents receive a fully furnished studio and living space, as well as a stipend and production grant.

 Open Call